simplymathematics/607/Homework/2/README.md

 For Ubuntu 18.04:
 ```
-mysql, mysql-server, Rstudio
+mysql, mysql-server, rstudio
 ```
-To run this, open your Ubuntu 18.04 terminal (in your favorite working directory) and type
+To run this, open your terminal (in your favorite working directory) and type

 ```
 git clone https://github.com/simplymathematics/607/